Strata Global

 Pavement subgrade stabilization using StrataWeb® geocells

 In Amravati, India, Technocraft Industries faced a serious obstacle during the construction of the internal road network of their new yarn mill.
-The expansive soil on the site gave a challenge to build a strong pavement foundation because it was prone to the movement.
-Strata’s geotechnical experts recommended the use of StrataWeb geocell for strengthening the foundation to improve the load-bearing capacity of weak soil.
-Geocells distribute the load on a broader area, reducing the tension on the weak underlying suburban soil, which in turn can allow for a decrease in the required thickness of overlying pavement layers.
+The expansive soil on the site gave a challenge to build a strong pavement foundation as it was prone to the movement.
+Strata’s experts recommended the use of Strataweb Geocell to strengthen the foundation to improve the load-bearing capacity of weak soil.
+Geocells distribute the load over a broader area, reducing the vertical stress on the weak underlying subgrade soil, which in turn can allow for a decrease in the required thickness of overlying pavement layers.
 It also ensured the longevity of the pavement by strengthening the soil.
-Ease of installation of StrataWeb Co, streamlines functioning, provides a cost-effective option for traditional 200 mm granular sub-standard (GSB) layer.
+The ease of installation of StrataWeb, combined with its ability to streamline construction, provided a cost-effective alternative to a traditional 200 mm granular sub-base layer.

 Need a consultation?
 We’re at your service.